SamVellaUK/jsonBrowser/readMe.md

 ---

 ## Quick Start
-Download and open **jsonBrowser.html** from the root repo directory.
+Download and open **jsonBrowser.html** from the project root directory.
 Copy and paste SQL query results from your SQL Query tool into the textbox and hit "Apply"

 ---